lawrennd/snippets/_ai/includes/aws-soa.md

 \centerdiv{\charlieBellPicture{15%}\peterVosshallPicture{15%}}

-\notes{In Service Oriented Architecture, or "Software as a Service" the idea is that code bases are modularized and communicate with one another using network requests.
+\notes{In Service Oriented Architecture, or "Software as a Service" or "microservices" the idea is that code bases are modularized and communicate with one another using network requests.
 A standard approach is to use a [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer).
 So, rather than a single monolithic code base, the code is developed with individual services that handle the different requests.}

 \figure{\includediagram{\diagramsDir/ai/ml-system-downstream-purchasing000}{60%}}{A potential path of models in a machine learning system.}{ml-system-downstream-purchasing}